Battle of Norfolk: Battle

 The two attacking brigades of the U.S. 1st Infantry Division, including the 3rd Brigade of the 2nd Armored Division (Fwd), were positioned along the 75 Easting, 2,000 meters east of 73 Easting.
 The Brigades clashed with the Iraqi Tawakalna Division of the Republican Guard, including the 37th Brigade of the 12th Iraqi Armored Division.
 The 1st Infantry Division's two lead Brigades also clashed with the Iraqi 9th Armored Brigade and 18th Mechanized Brigade in the early stages of the battle.
 1st Battalion, 1st Aviation's attack helicopters also participated in these initial battles.
 Elements of the Iraqi 12th Armored Division were destroyed during this engagement by Task Force 1-41 Infantry.
 This was a slow moving division that was significantly outmatched by U.S. and British forces.
 Some 40 Iraqi tanks were destroyed and a similar number of other combat vehicles.

 A reconnaissance party from 4-3 FA mistakenly moved well forward of the other Task Force 1-41 Infantry units.
 Task Force 3-66 Armor was given the assignment of looking for the lost reconnaissance party.
 As Task Force 3-66 Armor approached the reconnaissance party, enemy infantry foolishly took it under fire from fighting positions near the disoriented 4-3 FA recon party.
 TF 3-66 M1A1 Abrams tanks and Bradley infantry fighting vehicles fought back with only machine guns rather than cannons to reduce the danger of hitting TF 1-41 IN, which stood just beyond the enemy.
 TF 3-66 AR machine gun fire drove the enemy right into TF 1-41 IN with Hillman's troops capturing all of the enemy soldiers.
 TF 3-66 AR recovered the members of the lost reconnaissance party unharmed.

 On 27 February 1991 Task Force 1-41 Infantry destroyed an Iraqi T-55 tank battalion that ambushed the Task Force.
 The Iraqi tank unit managed to destroy a Bradley Fighting Vehicle and killed three soldiers belonging to the Task Force.
 That same day Task Force 1-41 destroyed an Iraqi RPG team, machine gun nest, and a bunker.

 On 27 February 1991 Task Force 1-41 destroyed another Iraqi tank unit at great range at Objective Denver.
 The 2nd Armored Division (Forward) destroyed 60 Iraqi tanks and 35 AFVs along the Iraq Pipeline to Saudi Arabia (IPSA).
-Task Force 1-41 and other 2nd Armored Division(Fwd) units would successfully secure the Iraq Pipeline to Saudi Arabia and capture a massive Iraqi logistics installation in the process.
+Task Force 1-41 and other 2nd Armored Division(Fwd) units successfully secured the Iraq Pipeline to Saudi Arabia and capture a massive Iraqi logistics installation in the process.
 The Task Force and the 1st Infantry Division also cleared an extensive bunker complex which housed RPG equipped Iraqi infantry.